Build Your Investor Hunter AI Agent with ADK

 Test It

-Restart your adk web (CTRL+C then adk web again) server and ask your questions (review the market_research.txt to verify what kind of information can be obtained from Vertex AI Search), for example:
+Restart your ADK web server (CTRL+C then adk web again) and ask your questions (review the provided data sample to verify what kind of information can be obtained from Vertex AI Search), for example:

 - "Summarize the key barriers to entry in the pet-tech market according to the Q1 2026 internal report."